Coding-Doctor-Omar/Typing-Speed-Test-App/README.md

 # Installation Instructions
 To be able to use this app, run 'setup.py' once to install the required packages.

+Next, just run 'main.pyw' to launch the app.

 # Used Packages
 1. Tkinter